 Schedule an appointment to learn more about IUI and understand your treatment options.

-IUI is typically recommended for couples who have tried unsuccessfully to conceive for at least a year, or women who wish to become pregnant without a male partner.
-Doctors often recommend IUI when patients experience:
+IUI is typically recommended for couples who have tried unsuccessfully to conceive for at least a year or women (singles or same-sex female couples) who wish to become pregnant without a male partner.
+IUI may also be recommended for those with:

 IUI is a method of artificial insemination that involves placing motile, concentrated sperm directly into the uterus, close to the unfertilized egg.

 Because timing is crucial to IUI success, leading up to the procedure, our clinical team will carefully monitor the patient’s menstrual cycle and check hormone levels, as well as evaluate the quantity and quality of female eggs and male sperm.
 Fertility testing helps pinpoint the cause of infertility, and your doctor will proceed with treatment only when fertility testing indicates you are a good candidate for IUI.